Assistant Chair, Design

 Design: History of Design

-Associate Professor Carma R. Gorman earned her B.A. in art history at Carleton College in 1991 and her Ph.D. in the history of art at the University of California, Berkeley, in 1998.
-Gorman is a past president of the Design Studies Forum (an affiliated society of the College Art Association).
-She founded the group’s announcement list in 2001, and still manages the list, which has since grown to nearly 900 subscribers.
-She is also an associate editor, and the lead reviews editor, of the peer-reviewed journal Design and Culture.
+Associate Professor Carma R. Gorman earned a B.A. in art history at Carleton College in 1991 and a Ph.D. in the history of art at the University of California, Berkeley, in 1998.
+Gorman is an associate editor of the journal Design and Culture and a past president of the Design Studies Forum.

-Gorman has published reviews and articles on American design of the “long” twentieth century in American Quarterly, Design and Culture, Design Issues, Journal of Design History, Studies in the Decorative Arts, and Winterthur Portfolio.
-Her primary-source anthology The Industrial Design Reader (2003), which Richard Buchanan described as “an essential text in design history courses,” appears on reading lists at numerous U.S. and foreign universities.
+Gorman’s primary-source anthology The Industrial Design Reader (2003), which Richard Buchanan described as “an essential text in design history courses,” appears on reading lists at numerous U.S. and foreign universities.
+She has published reviews and articles on U.S. design of the long twentieth century in American Quarterly, Design and Culture, Design Issues, Journal of Design History, Studies in the Decorative Arts, and Winterthur Portfolio.
 Her American Quarterly article on body mechanics and streamlining was one of ten essays reprinted in the Organization of American Historians’ anthology The Best American History Essays 2008.
-With David Raizman, she co-edited a collection of essays called Objects, Audiences, and Literatures: Alternative Narratives in the History of Design (2007; paperback 2009).
-Gorman is currently writing a book that surveys American design from 1890 to the present, focusing particularly on the ways in which the USA’s unique legal system has shaped the behavior of American manufacturers, designers, and consumers.
+Gorman is currently writing a book that surveys American design from 1890 to the present, focusing on the ways in which the USA’s legal system, and particularly its unique configuration of intellectual property law, has shaped American design.